broadinstitute/gnomad-blog/content/posts/2025-01-gnomad-toolbox.md

 categories:
   - Announcements
 authors:
+  - Qin He
+  - Julia Goodrich
   - Katherine Chao
-  - Michael Wilson
-  - Julia Goodrich
-  - Qin He
-  - gnomAD Production Team
 ---
 We have released a new utility, the [gnomAD toolbox](https://github.com/broadinstitute/gnomad-toolbox), to enable easier analysis of gnomAD data.
 Community feedback has highlighted challenges with the usage of our downloadable files, which have become increasingly difficult to parse due to their growing size.
 As the gnomAD project continues to scale, we expect the size of these files to increase further.
 To ensure continued access to these data and empower all users, we have created a new open-source repository containing utility functions that allow users to query gnomAD data without requiring any data downloads.